Lucien Rebatet: After the war

 Rebatet was sent back to France and, in 1946, received a death sentence, which was commuted to forced labor the next year.
 Released from prison in 1952, he returned to journalism in 1953, becoming the director of the literary section of Dimanche Matin.
 In 1954, Gallimard published Rebatet's second novel, Les Épis Mûrs ("The Ripe Grains").
 His final work was a history of music which he began writing in 1965, and which was published by Laffont in 1969.

-In 1969 too he said:"savor the historical paradox that led the Jews of Israel to defend all the patriotic, moral, military values that they most violently fought during a century in their adopted country" while in 1967 he said: "The cause of Israel over there is that of all Westerners.
+Although Rebatet continued to proclaim his adherence to fascism until his death, his antisemitism became less pronounced after the war, and he later came to admire the State of Israel.
+In 1967, he admitted: "The cause of Israel over there is that of all Westerners.
 It would have surprised me if I had been prophesied in 1939 that I would one day wish for the victory of a Zionist army.
-But this is the solution that I find reasonable today".
+But this is the solution that I find reasonable today."
+In 1969, he also observed: "savor the historical paradox that led the Jews of Israel to defend all the patriotic, moral, military values that they most violently fought during a century in their adopted country."

-Although Rebatet continued to proclaim his adherence to fascism until his death, his antisemitism became less pronounced after the war, showing even admiration for the state of Israel.

 Despite his controversial biography, there are those, such as George Steiner, who claim that Lucien Rebatet was a great writer, and that Les Deux étendards in particular deserves to be considered an important novel in French literary history.